-You may purchase retiree life insurance for you and/or your spouse which can be selected in addition to the six payout options.
+You may purchase retiree life insurance for yourself and/or your spouse that can be selected in addition to the six payout options.
 The cost of the life insurance appears as a deduction on your retirement check.
-The coverage is available in the amounts of \$3,000, \$5,000, or \$10,000.

 Any remaining vested funds in your 401(k) plan will be paid to your beneficiary(ies).